top of page

 Where is the festival?

-The Secret Valley is 1 drive hour from Bristol, 20 minutes drive from Abergavenny railway station.
+We're now on Google Maps here.
+The address is Secret Valley Fest, Talycoed Land, NP7 8TL.
+We're 1 hour drive from Bristol or Cardiff, 20 minutes drive from Abergavenny railway station.

 Can I buy a ticket on the door?